elibroftw/blog.elijahlopez.ca/content/posts/oneplus-6t.md

   - review
   - mobile
   - android
+summary: "A 5-year review of the OnePlus 6T, covering its durability, OxygenOS software features like Wi-Fi sharing via QR code, performance limitations with multitasking and camera, and the author's reasons for upgrading."
 ---

 I submitted this review to OnePlus for a chance to review their Oneplus 10T.